tjizep/treestore/README.md

 + Mini B-tree static page stores most frequently used keys in continous memory area (i.e. 'harmonic' keys in binary  search).
   The CPU cache is usually an LRU (least recently used) type which throws away the harmonic keys or the middle key of each binary search iteration.
-  This reduces the average CPU cache miss rate by about 50% while overall performance is improved by 20% on loads exceeding CPU cache size until there are no more CPU cache space available for mini pages.
+  This reduces the average CPU cache miss rate by about 50% while overall performance is improved by 20% on loads exceeding CPU cache size until there are no more fully associative or L3 CPU cache space available for mini pages.

 Configuration